mikeabd/Truck-Scheduler/README.md

 # Truck-Scheduler

 This code has been developed to schedule Long Haul trucks of a leading pharmaceutical distritbution comapny, Cardinal Health Inc (Fortune 20).
-This code alont with a fully integrated UI went on production early 2016 and it is scheduling all the weekly trucks (140+ routes) and 7 days of the week at CAH to date.
+This code along with a fully integrated UI went on production in early 2016 and it is scheduling all the weekly trucks (140+ routes) and 7 days of the week at Cardinal Health National Logstics Center (NLC) to date.

-Optimization constraints and parameters are explained in details within the body of the .mod model.
-The production code is slightly different as it is interacting with the UI with reading and writing parameters and solutions on a DB constantly.
+The optimization model's constraints and parameters are explained in details within the body of the .mod file.
+The production code is slightly different version of this as it is interacting with the UI with reading and writing parameters and solutions on a DB and interacting with a Tableau Server constantly.

-Some of the important features of this solution are:
+Some of the important features of this solution are as follow:
 - Built out of scratch from problem formulation to the market research for existing software and tools to actual development and UI integration
 - One of the only tools available in market that can take Department of Transportation constraints, existing Route configuration for each driver, acounts for Multi-Stop vs Single-Stop routes and provides optimal as well as sub-optimal solutions for easiness of execution (sometimes, decision makers are willing to sacrify optimality, most cheapest solution, to a slightly less optimal solution for easiness of route execution)
 - The UI is fully integrated with a routing DB which is Geo coded and developed as a side project of this